eemeli/make-plural/README.md

 }
 ```

-If `require()` isn't available, the CLDR rules are fetched automatically when
-required using synchronous `XMLHttpRequest` calls for the JSON files at the
+The browser versions of MakePlural (`./make-plural.browser.js` and
+`./make-plural.min.js`) are compiled to include the default CLDR rules.
+If that
-default locations.
-If that doesn't work for you, you should call
+doesn't work for you, you should either modify `src/browser.js` to fit your
-`MakePlural.load(cldr)` before calling `new MakePlural()`.
+needs, or remove the `module.exports = ...` statement from `./make-plural.js`
+and use that, calling `MakePlural.load(cldr)` with your custom data.

 ## Usage: CLI